 Australia has plenty of long distance back roads and trails.
 Road Bikes come in different categories and there's always one that can be used for the various roads found in Australia.
 Bikes in the "road" category are used on long open trails; riding by yourself, or with a friend, and enjoying fresh air and beautiful scenery.
 Mountain bikes are used for hills and off-roading.
 They are designed to handle the changing landscape and rugged paths.

 If you need to commute or ride to school or work, there are bikes for that as well--specifically urban bikes.
 These are just some of the categories of road bikes available.
-There is a road bike for any need you may have.
+There is a for any need you may have.

 Green Technology Revolution